INERRANCY AND DOCTRINAL PURITY

 “Oh”, I said.

-I gathered my thoughts and pushed on.
+I gathered thoughts and pushed on.
 “Well, hear me out, OK?
 A second of your time, that’s all.
-I want to ask… really, what can Christians do to make it better for gay people?”
+I want to ask… what can Christians do to make it better for gay people?”
 I tried a sweet smile.
 “What can we do to show love?”

 Kinkade church

-“That’s easy,” he said.
+“Easy,” he said.
 “Stop judging.”

 He took a quick breath.